IE-bank-team/ie-bank-infrastructure/modules/cache/redis-enterprise/README.md

 - Required: No
 - Type: object

-### Parameter: `zunoRedundant`
+### Parameter: `zoneRedundant`

-When true, the cluster will be deployed across availability zunos.
+When true, the cluster will be deployed across availability zones.

 - Required: No
 - Type: bool